maelyg/ONTViSc-hands-on-training/README.md

 # ONTViSc-hands-on-training
 ## Example of whole genome sequencing
-**Sample MT001, MT002, MT010 and MT011** are samples that were derived using direct cDNA sequencing kit (SQK-DCS109) on whole genome sequences using Flongle.
+**Sample MT001, MT002, MT010 and MT011** are samples that were derived using direct cDNA sequencing kit (SQK-DCS109) followed by whole genome sequencing using [Flongle](https://nanoporetech.com/products/sequence/flongle).
 Double-stranded (ds) cDNA was synthesised using random hexamers.

+The samples originate from different plant commodities (citrus, prunus and miscanthus) and contain different virus types:

 | Sample name | Host | Virus | Genome type | Dataset |
 | --- | --- | ---  | --- | --- |